bptlab/chimera/CONTRIBUTING.md

 - **Explain how the enhancement would benefit users** of Chimera.
 Mention the usecases in which it would be useful and to which user groups.
 - **(Optionally) describe how the enhancement could be implemented**.
 Of course, you can skip this step, if you are unsure about how it could be implemented.

-## Creating Pull Requests
+## Creating pull requests

-## Releasing New Versions
+## Releasing new versions
-- increase version number in pom.xml
-- update changelog
+See https://github.com/bptlab/chimera/wiki/Github-Workflow#releasing-a-new-version for information on releasing new versions of Chimera.

 ## Styleguides

 ## Finding Help
+The best source for information about Chimera is the [developer documentation](https://github.com/bptlab/chimera/wiki/DevDoc) in the wiki.

+**TODO:** Add information on how to contact the Chimera team, maybe joining in Slack?